 Chalk bedrock can help support building foundations.
 It’s stable and can reduce the effect of soil movement and expansion on buildings.
 But, it’s important to check each site to see how deep and wide the chalk bedrock is.
 This helps with designing and checking how well foundations work.

-Soil Type | Characteristics | Foundation Considerations |
+Soil Type Characteristics Foundation Considerations

-Alkaline Clay (Black Gumbo/Black Velvet) | Expansive, high shrink-swell potential | Requires proper foundation design and moisture management |
+- Alkaline Clay (Black Gumbo/Black Velvet): Expansive, high shrink-swell potential, requires proper foundation design and moisture management

-Deep Soil | Extends far below the surface | Does not provide extra stability; expansive nature can still impact foundations |
+- Deep Soil: Extends far below the surface, does not provide extra stability; expansive nature can still impact foundations

-Chalk Bedrock (Western Part) | Sedimentary rock composed of calcium carbonate | Can provide additional support for foundations; site-specific evaluations necessary |
+- Chalk Bedrock (Western Part): Sedimentary rock composed of calcium carbonate can provide additional support for foundations; site-specific evaluations are necessary

 North Texas Soil Types and Their Effects on Home Foundations